 (3) Excludes the occupancy rate at our Washington, Pennsylvania outlet center which opened during the third quarter of 2008 and has not yet stabilized.

-(4) Includes a 29,253 square foot warehouse adjacent to the property utilized to support the operations of the retail tenants.
+(4) Includes a 29,253 square foot warehouse adjacent to the shopping center.

 RESULTS OF OPERATIONS